johnathon-smith/telco_churn_project/README.md

 > - Introduce myself and my project goals at the very beginning of my notebook walkthrough.
 > - Summarize my findings at the beginning like I would for an Executive Summary.
 (Don't throw everything out that I learned from Storytelling) .
 > - Walk Codeup Data Science Team through the analysis I did to answer my questions and that lead to my findings.
 (Visualize relationships and Document takeaways.)
-> - Clearly call out the questions and answers I am analyzing as well as offer insights and recommendations based on my findings.
+> - Clearly call my the questions and answers:
+    - What are the drivers of churn?
+Contract type, Internet Service type, and Payment Type
+    - What can we do to reduce churn?
+Begin switching customers to automatic payment types.
+    - What would I do with more time?
+I would explore the data to discover why those with month-to-month contract types and fiber optic internet service are more likely to churn than others.
+I would also experiment with different models for more accurate predictions.

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>